EMN - Enlightenment Media News - Benevolent News Presented With Love

 Her work has been the core of a great many teaching-learning communities throughout many parts of the world.
 In 1984, she created a national not-for-profit organization, The Possible Society, to encourage the creation of new ways for people to work together to help solve societal problems.
 Giving seminars to large groups of citizens in 17 cities throughout North America, she established ongoing teaching-learning communities devoted to the enrichment of their citizens and the betterment of their cities.

 In 1985, Dr. Houston was awarded the Distinguished Leadership Award from the Association of Teachers Educators.
 In 1993, she received the Gardner Murphy Humanitarian Award for her work in psychology and the INTA Humanitarian of the Year award.
 In 1994, she received the Lifetime Outstanding Creative Achievement Award from the Creative Education Foundation.
 The following year, she was given the Keeper of the Lore Award for her studies in myth and culture.
-In 1997 she was made a Fellow of the World Business Academy.
-In 1999 she received that Pathfinder award from the Association of Humanistic Psychology.
+In 1997, she was made a Fellow of the World Business Academy.
+In 1999, she received the Pathfinder award from the Association of Humanistic Psychology.
 She was given the Millennium award in 2000.
-In 2011 she was named Spiritual Hero of the year by the Science of Mind magazine.
+In 2011, she was named Spiritual Hero of the Year by the Science of Mind magazine.

 http://www.jeanhouston.com/http://www.jeanhouston.org/